-I’ve noticed an odd theme running through conversations and my reading over the last few months as I seek clarity on the nature of religious knowledge.
+I’ve noticed an odd theme running through conversations and my reading as I seek clarity on the nature of religious knowledge.
 Discounting psychological, pragmatic, and utilitarian arguments in favor of how congregants justify the core claims of their faith, I’ve found a surprisingly consistent common thread, an historical narrative that parallels the loss of Eden in Genesis.
 Only the serpent in this garden is science.

 This is not just a version of the bumper sticker mentality: “The Bible says it/I believe it/That settles it.”
 It does not stoop to denying the determinism that underpins the scientific enterprise, which is an affront to reason as well as science (see “Religionists Fighting the Wrong Battle“).
 Nor does it resemble the misguided attempt to establish some parity between the methodologies of religious and scientific reliability, an absurd and impossible effort, rather like comparing oranges and eyeglasses (see “Latest Creationism Debate”).
 Its attack is far more subtle, respectable, and powerful.
 These arguments deserve a thoughtful response.

 Perhaps the most impressive phrasing was given by Alasdair MacIntyre in his magisterial work on ethics, After Virtue.
 C.S.
 Lewis covers some of the same ground in his most direct polemic, The Abolition of Man.
 Chesterton, Newman, Eliot, Tolstoy, Solzhenitsyn, Maritain, Voegelin, Percy, and a host of other very respected authors make their own versions of the same case, each differing in some details but all agreeing in essentials.

 The story they tell is this.
 Something vital has been lost to culture, stolen by the revolution in thought begun by Descartes at the beginning of the seventeenth century.
 His attempt to establish objectivity and autonomy for our pursuit of knowledge was misguided hubris that launched the scientific enterprise and the Enlightenment, which in toto have rained catastrophe on western culture (see “Modernism and Its Discontents“).
 Our fading hope for reprieve can only lie in a return to traditional values informed by religious authority, rejection of materialism, and repudiation of scientific theories of man.

 Altogether, it is a good story.
 Some of it is even true.